Discover more from Jokermen

 Since its inception in June 2020, Jokermen Podcast has grown far beyond its initial focus on the mid- and late-career albums of Columbia recording artist Bob Dylan.
-With a back catalog of over 250 episodes, we thought it would be helpful to offer new listeners a curated selection of greatest hits that illustrate the many dimensions of the show.
+With a back catalog of over 350 episodes, we wan to offer new listeners a curated selection of greatest hits that illustrate the many dimensions of the show.
 If you see it here, just put it on—it’s Good Podcasts.

 One note: while many of our best episodes are available exclusively on Patreon, this collection is limited to free episodes.
 If you’re paying, you’re enough of a head to figure it out on your own.